Usbac/borealis/docs/en/basic syntax.md

 ## Instructions separation

-As in C, statements in Borealis must end with a semicolon `;` no matter if they are in the same line or in different lines.
+As in C, statements in Borealis must end with a semicolon `;` no matter if they are in the same line or not.

 ```borealis
 any a = 1; # Valid